vain/asciiworld/README-tools.md

 Note that `-o` is optional.
 If it's not given, the script will try to auto-detect your public IP using asciiworld-ip-geo.

+You can also specify `-d 5` to quit after 5 seconds.

 Dependencies:

 *  tput from ncurses